Elephant Madhubala in Pakistan

 She has made great progress, voluntarily entering the crate, and she enjoys spending time inside, as it always means she gets a generous serving of tasty treats.

-After 15 years of separation from her sisters, Madhubala will finally be reunited with them.
+In the coming days, the three elephants will be closely monitored to evaluate potential opportunities for socialization, and after 15 years of separation from her sisters, Madhubala will soon be reunited with them.
 The three elephants will have all the time they need to bond once again in a safe environment, allowing them to thrive and flourish in their new home at Karachi Safari Park.